 If you’ve ever been unsure about which stabilizer to use for your embroidery project—or wondered what stabilizer even is—you’re not alone!
 Whether you’re just starting out or ready to branch into more advanced techniques like in-the-hoop or freestanding lace, understanding stabilizers is key to embroidery success.
 In this post, I’ll walk you through the three main types—tear-away, cut-away, and wash-away—so you can confidently choose the right one for every stitch.
 Let’s stabilize your skills!

 Are you new to machine embroidery and confused by the word “stabilizer” everyone keeps using?
 I remember being new to the embroidery world and not sure how to get started.
 With no exaggeration, my new machine and I held a staring contest for SEVEN months.
 Or maybe you’ve managed to get your toes wet, embroidered a towel perhaps, and want to try your hand on a piece of clothing or an in-the-hoop design.
 This post will help improve your success rate by making sure you’re using the correct stabilizer.
+We’ll also share a few beginner-friendly favorites from the DBJJ+ stabilizer collection that make embroidery easier and more enjoyable.

 Why do we use stabilizers?
 Because they do exactly that, they stabilize—hold steady—your fabric in the machine and they hold your stitches steady.
 If you have your project properly stabilized in or floated on the hoop, it shouldn’t move while you’re embroidering.
 When the project is complete, you shouldn’t see puckering or stretching of the fabric.
 Some stabilizers will permanently remain to help the design keep its shape through multiple wearings and washings.